 From the surface the idea seems to have merit until you dive into REBBA 2002, which is the Act that we must follow (in essence, our play book).
 In it, there is expressed direction that an agent does not have the right to disclose any terms of an offer even if directed to by the client seller.
 So if you liked the idea of a completely transparent offer night, don’t hold your breath.

 It occurred to me that rules and regulations are brought about to govern the way business is conducted TODAY.
 When the way business is conducted changes, the rules (or laws) get updated.
 We see that happening today with the Condominium Act which was first enacted in 1998.
 Certainly a lot has happened in that world over the past 16 years and even with tweets and updates, one wonders if an act that old holds the answers to an ever-growing segment of the real estate market.
 Like the Condominium Act, I wonder if, when first established, REBBA 2002 could have ever imagined a market as strong and unrelenting, or something as strange (back then) as bully offers.

 At the end of the day, the only answer is hard work.
 As the listing agent, our job is to run offer night in the most professional way which, among other things, means refusing to represent your own buyer.
 We need to keep the lines of communication open with every agent bringing an offer, explain the process that will steer the presentations and stick to them religiously, and above all be fair and honest to everyone involved in the transaction.
 For buyer agents, come prepared with your best offer, have a good deposit, and make sure your buyers are nearby.
 Keeping simple rules will make the transaction go smoothly, eliminate confusion, and keep everyone out of court.

-mark mclean is the Broker/Manager at the Bosley Real Estate Queen St W office and Director at Large for the Toronto Real Estate Board and is currently a candidate for TREB President Elect in the upcoming Spring election.
+mark mclean is the Broker/Manager at the Bosley Real Estate Queen St W office and President-Elect for the Toronto Real Estate Board.
+The opinions expressed here do not reflect the opinions of TREB or Bosley RE.